Guest Bedroom Ideas

 - Trundle beds: Need to accommodate both adults and kids?
 Ideal for a guest room, trundle beds offer a standard bed and a hidden pullout drawer with a mattress for little ones.
 You can also skip the mattress and use the extra storage space for linens, pillows and towels.

 - Low-profile and platform beds: If you’re considering a full, queen or king bed, try simple styles like low-profile or platform beds.
 Low-profile frames make getting in and out of bed easier for older guests.
-Also, platform beds eliminate the need for a box spring, so you can save your budget for more guest room decor.
+Also, platform beds eliminate the need for a foundation, so you can save your budget for more guest room decor.

 Giving guests a place to unpack is a thoughtful way to make a spare bedroom feel homey and welcoming.
 To choose the best guest bedroom dresser, look for a compact chest of drawers.
 Small chests let guests unpack their suitcases while leaving floor space for other spare bedroom furniture.